t4ol1n/tif/examples/spring-security/README.txt

 parent README.)

-When you do "list | grep TIF" you should see the spring security server reported as started.
+When you do "list | grep TIF" you should see the Spring security server reported as started.

 3) Start the client
 -------------------------------------------------------------------------------